pbosetti/gv_fsm/README.md

 This is a Ruby gem and executable for generating a stub for a Finite State Machine in C/C++ from a scheme written in Graphviz language.

+**DISCLAIMER**: You need Ruby for running it, but it runs as a command line executable that transparently uses Ruby for generating C/C++ source code.
+So **you do not need to know/like Ruby in order to use it**:

 ## Installation

 Simply: